ysyk2021/the-art-of-feedback-coaching-coaching-and-mentoring-skills-for-developing-others/src/chapter-5-3.md

-Chapter 5: Building Rapport and Trust: Fostering a Sense of Connection and Community Within Coaching Relationships
+Fostering a Sense of Connection and Community Within Coaching Relationships
 ==================================================================================================================

 Building rapport and trust is essential for effective coaching and mentoring.
 In this chapter, we will explore the techniques and strategies necessary for fostering a sense of connection and community within coaching relationships.